PetiteGraine/poly-top-down-game/README.md

 ## **Credits**

-This game was developed during a Unity workshop initiated by [Padrien 22](https://github.com/Padrien22).
+This game was developed by PetiteGraine and by [Padrien 22](https://github.com/Padrien22).

 **Assets:**